kshntn/EmoAR/README.md

 7. Check if your device supports ARCore.
 A list of ARCore supported devices: https://developers.google.com/ar/discover/supported-devices
 8. Install the ARCore package from Google Play
 9. Open the EmoAR app, grant camera access
-10. Slowly move the camera and gather ARPlanes (white grids) and AR feature points (cyan blue points)
+10. Slowly move the camera and gather ARPlanes (white grids) and AR feature points (cyan blue points).
+Pay attention to an evenly lit environment and avoid reflections on surfaces.
 11. Then, point the camera to a face, slowly move it around the face and wait until a virtual 3d arrow is positioned near the face.
 Alternatively, you may also tap on a feature point to place that arrow manually.
 12. After a few moments, the recognized facial expression should appear as texture on the 3d arrow and change according to the model result.
 It may take a bit time until the new texture is rendered.